PhD Position in Psychology

 The applicant must be fluent in English or in a Scandinavian language.

 Payment- and working conditions

-The PhD position, code 1017, is paid according to salary level 50 in the National Salary Scheme, gross NOK 36.025 pr. month, of which 2% is deducted for the State Pension Scheme.
+The PhD Candidates code 1017, are paid according to the National Salary Scheme.
+Salary at date of commencement are normally gross NOK 449.400 pr. year, of which 2% is deducted for the State Pension Scheme.

 The appointment is to be made in accordance with the regulations in force concerning State Employees and Civil Servants.
 The employee is expected to accept possible changes in work tasks.
 It is essential that the successful candidate is present and available at the Department of Psychology.
 The applicants must commit to join organized PhD-studies within the employment period.

 A good work environment is characterized by diversity.
 We encourage qualified candidates to apply regardless of gender, disabilities or cultural background.
 NTNU is an inclusive workplace.

 Employment in a PhD position requires admission to the PhD-program in Social Sciences.
 More information about the PhD programme in Social Sciences with specialization in Psychology is available at http://www.ntnu.edu/studies/phpsy.
 If the applicant is not admitted to the PhD-program or has applied for it, an application for such admission must be submitted along with the application for the position and the project description.
 Application forms for admission to the PhD programme are available at: http://www.ntnu.edu/studies/phpsy/forms.